This blog may contain affiliate links. Read our disclosure policy for more info.

 Hostel Pioneros del Valle – Another really top-rated hostel located in the heart of El Chalten.
 This place has amazing common areas and a great backpacker atmosphere!
 You can book either on Hostelworld or Booking.com.

 Mid-range Accommodation in El Chalten

 Posada y Cabañas El Barranco – This hotel is really a great choice for those with a little extra to spend.
-Rooms start at around $100 and include a good breakfast.
-The hotel is modern and the staff are very helpful!
+Rooms start at around $135 USD and include a good breakfast.
+The hotel is modern and the staff is very helpful!